Term

 Purgative

-Purgative herbs help to produce bowel movements for cases of severe constipation.
+Purgative herbs help to produce bowel movements for cases of severe

 Buckthorn Bark, Cascara Sagrada, Rhubarb Root.